ksu-cis400-fall2025/lectureNotes-Fall2025/week07-oct06-10/wedOct08-notes.md

 			  ---
 	- ## DataContext
-	  collapsed:: true
-		- collapsed:: true

-		  What is `DataContext`?
+		- What is `DataContext`?
 			- `DataContext` is an **object that provides the data source for data binding** in WPF.

 			  It tells UI elements *where to look* for the properties or data they should display or bind to.
 			-
-		- collapsed:: true

-		  How does it work?
+		- How does it work?
 			- #### **How does it work?**
 			- When you set a `DataContext` on a control, **all its child elements automatically inherit** that same context (unless they have their own `DataContext`).
 			- This allows you to bind UI elements to properties of the same object without having to specify the full path every time.